 PPC ads are commonly acquired through a bidding process.
-On Google’s PPC platform, Google AdWords, publishers bid on different keywords that people search for.
+On Google’s PPC platform, Google AdWords (as well as in Google Adsense), publishers bid on different keywords that people search for.
 In the above example, QuickBooks and FreshBooks might have bid on the keyword ‘small business invoice.’

 Since they had the highest bids, they won the top slots on the search results page.
 Publishers often use keyword research platforms, such as SEMrush and SpyFu, to find the right keywords for their audience.

 2. Native Advertising